felucian/Ready-AI-APP-ST304/Lab_Modules/02_Confirm_the_app_is_running/02_Confirm_the_app_is_running.md

 So, let's proceed to edit the secret yaml file:

-1. Open the k8s secret file in VS Code by executing in the command prompt the following command:
+1. Open the k8s secret file in VS Code by executing in the PowerShell the following command:

     ```dos
     code C:\Labs\K8sConfigurations\secrets\instrumentationkey.yaml